 The health and safety of our visitors, staff, and volunteers are our highest priority.
-To help reduce the risk of transmission of COVID-19, the Museum is open on a limited basis with visitor requirements and safety measures in place.
-Free timed-entry tickets are required to enter the Museum building.
+To help reduce the risk of transmission of COVID-19, the Museum is open with visitor requirements and safety measures in place.
+Free timed-entry tickets are required to enter the Museum’s Permanent Exhibition only.
+Tickets are not required for Daniel's Story and other special exhibitions.